|This beauty keeps on open mind when comes to her gorgeous skin.|

 Even One Small Change Can Provide a Promising Future for Your Skin

-This is just a drop in the bucket when it comes to bad habits.
+This is just a drop in the bucket when it comes to bad skin care habits that age.
 Still, what I shared here with you today can be the start of a more promising future for the appearance of your complexion just by initiating a change or two in your normal skin care habits.